Quick and easy DIY Mod Podge craft requiring just a few supplies to make a large hot plate.

-So, being a cold, dreary day, I thought I would work on a craft project that I had been meaning to get to for a while.
+So, being a cold, dreary day, I thought I would work on a craft project that I had meant to get to for a while.
 It’s a pretty quick DIY project, not counting time to dry.
 It’s also very easy, making this a great project for beginner DIYers.

 Optional supplies, if desired: